HendEmad/HendEmad/README.md

 - 2022: Delved into algorithms and honed problem-solving abilities on HackerRank, earning basic and intermediate problem-solving certificates.
 Concurrently, I pursued data analysis, learned through Udacity and Coursera specializations, and completed projects utilizing Python, SQL, and Tableau.
 Moreover, I ventured into teaching international students probability, SQL, and statistics as a data analysis instructor, while landing my first internship in data science.

 - 2023 (Graduation Project - Embedded AI Medical Quadcopter): During my final year, I immersed myself in learning the YOLO algorithm and its applications.
 I explored path-planning and path-finding algorithms, and complemented courses in machine learning and motion planning.
-Additionally, I landed my first job as a CS teaching and research assistant.
+Additionally, I landed my first job as a CS teaching and research assistant at Nile University.

 - 2024: Currently deepening my expertise in C++ and enhancing problem-solving skills through LeetCode practice.
-Engaged in research focused on algorithm optimization.
+Engaged in research focused on algorithm optimization, and started to work as a C++ instructor at Route.

 <!--- 📫 How to reach me: